RabiulMannanSajed/qr-code/README.md

 * Tailwind
 * daisyUI

-### `npm start`

-Runs the app in the development mode.\
-Open [https://grand-kleicha-d53ac2.netlify.app](http://localhost:3000) to view it in your browser.
+Here the Live link of the Site Click [https://grand-kleicha-d53ac2.netlify.app](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`